 Understanding the common causes of concussions is important for prevention and immediate recognition of symptoms.
 It’s always advisable to seek medical attention after a head injury, even if it seems minor, as symptoms of a concussion can be subtle and may be delayed.

 Contact Jones Law Group

 Have you or a loved one been injured in an accident?
 Contact an experienced St. Petersburg personal injury attorney at Jones Law Group today.
 When you contact our office we will immediately set an appointment where you will meet your attorney and be provided with his/her personal contact information.
-If you do not have transportation or you cannot drive, your attorney will travel to meet you and discuss your case with you.
+If you do not have transportation or you cannot drive, your attorney will travel to meet you and discuss your concussion injury case with you.

-Whether you were a pedestrian, a bicyclist, or the occupant of car, motorcycle or boat and have been injured in an accident, you should immediately call an experienced personal injury attorney in St. Petersburg at Jones Law Group at (727) 571-1333 during regular business hours or (727) 753-8657 on weekends or after regular business hours.
+Whether you were a pedestrian, a bicyclist, or the occupant of a car, motorcycle, or boat and have been injured in an accident, you should immediately call an experienced personal injury attorney in St. Petersburg at Jones Law Group at (727) 571-1333 during regular business hours or (727) 753-8657 on weekends or after regular business hours.
 We will evaluate your case for free and you will never pay us a dime unless we recover compensation for your injuries.